Eternal oblivion: Scientific views

-According to most modern neuroscience theories of consciousness, the brain is the basis of subjective experience, agency, self-awareness, and awareness of the surrounding natural world.
+Popular models of consciousness in modern neuroscience view the brain as the basis of subjective experience, agency, self-awareness, and awareness of the surrounding natural world.
 When brain death occurs, all brain function ceases.

-Many neuroscientists and neurophilosophers, such as Daniel Dennett, believe that consciousness is dependent upon the functioning of the brain and death is a cessation of consciousness.
-Scientific research has discovered that some areas of the brain, like the reticular activating system or the thalamus, appear to be necessary for consciousness because dysfunction of or damage to these structures causes a loss of consciousness.
+Many atheistic neuroscientists and neurophilosophers, such as Daniel Dennett, believe that consciousness is dependent upon the functioning of the brain and death is a cessation of consciousness.
+Scientific research has discovered that some areas of the brain, like the reticular activating system or the thalamus, appear to be necessary for consciousness because dysfunction of or damage to these structures leads to disorders of consciousness.
 Through a naturalist analysis of the mind, it is regarded as being dependent on the brain, as shown from the various effects of brain damage.

 Paraphrasing philosopher Paul Edwards, Keith Augustine and Yonatan Fishman state that "the greater the damage to the brain, the greater the corresponding damage to the mind.
 The natural extrapolation from this pattern is all too clear – obliterate brain functioning altogether, and mental functioning too will cease."

 Oblivion and subjectivity

 Thomas Clark, founder of Center for Naturalism, wrote a paper titled "Death, Nothingness, and Subjectivity" (1994).
 He critiqued what he saw as a flawed description of eternal oblivion as a "plunge into darkness".
 When some imagine their deaths, they project themselves into a future self which experiences an eternal silent darkness.
-This is wrong, because without consciousness, there is no awareness of space and no basis for time – there cannot be darkness, because to experience darkness, one must be conscious of it.
+He argues that this is wrong, because without consciousness, there is no awareness of space and no basis for time – there cannot be darkness, because to experience darkness, one must be conscious of it.
 For Clark, in oblivion there is even an absence of experience, as we can only speak of experience when a subjective self exists.
 According to neuroscientist Giulio Tononi, consciousness is "all we are and all we have: lose consciousness and, as far as you are concerned, your own self and the entire world dissolve into nothingness."